 Emergency Operations Center at Level 2 activation

-Southwest Florida Water Management District (District) officials are monitoring Hurricane Dorian and have raised the activation level of the District’s Emergency Operations Center (EOC) to Level 2.
-The EOC provides direction regarding District activities before, during, and after an emergency weather event.
+Southwest Florida Water Management District (District) officials are monitoring Tropical Storm Ian and have raised the activation level of the District’s Emergency Operations Center (EOC) to Level 2.
+The EOC provides direction regarding District activities before, during and after an emergency event.

 The District is continuing to monitor potential impacts from the storm that could occur throughout its 16-county region.
-Because of increased summer rainfall, many lakes and waterways are at elevated levels.
 District staff are operating structures based on current and anticipated water levels.

 Level 2 activation is utilized when a specific weather situation has reached a point where the District may be adversely affected.
 Level 2 is a partial activation, and the EOC will:

-- Monitor water levels and operate water control structures on water bodies throughout the District’s 16–county area as needed.
+- Monitor water levels and operate its water control structures throughout the District’s 16–county area as needed.

 - Maintain direct communications with the state and affected county EOCs.